 - Deploy LPIs at targeted intersections.

-The signal timing updates will be deployed over a two-month period in sections of 20 signals at a time to allow engineering staff to make observations and field changes based on early feedback.
-These improvements are designed to benefit everyone using our roads, ultimately enhancing downtown travel conditions.
+The signal timing updates were deployed over a two-month period in sections of 20 signals at a time to allow engineering staff to make observations and field changes based on early feedback.
+These improvements were designed to benefit everyone using our roads, ultimately enhancing downtown travel conditions.